squareborg/awsbackup/README.md

 1. Finds all instances tagged with key:value  `backup:1`
 2. Checks if the target instance is due a backup, by checking when the last backup was done and seeing if its greater than settings.FREQUENCY
-3. Create a temporary instance (Archiver) to perform archiving task
+3. Creates a temporary instance (Archiver) to perform archiving task
-4. Mounts the latest snapshot of the target instance into the Archive at /mnt
+4. Mounts the latest snapshot of the target instance into the Archiver at /mnt
 5. runs tar cvzf /home/ubuntu/sdb.tar.gz /mnt
 6. SCP's the tar.gz back to local machine and stores it
 7. Terminates the temporary Archiver instance
-8. Moves on to next instance
+8. Moves on to next instance, back to step 2